SuperNEMO-DBD/Falaise/CONTRIBUTING.md

 ## Submitting Changes
-1. When you have completed work on your feature branch, publish it on your fork by pushing the branch to it:
+1. Publish your feature branch on your fork by pushing the branch to it:

    ```console
    $ git push -u origin my-feature-branch
    ```

    If you have already pushed the branch, you can omit the `-u` flag.
-The key thing is that the branch published on GitHub has the up to date set of commits.
+The key thing is that the branch published on GitHub has the up to date set of commits you want to propose.

 2. [Submit a Pull Request](https://help.github.com/articles/creating-a-pull-request/) with the branch to [SuperNEMO-DBD/Falaise](https://github.com/SuperNEMO-DBD/Falaise).
    A template is provided to help you describe the purpose of the PR (Bugfix, enhancement, documentation etc), and must be filled out.
 If your PR provides a fix for one or more already reported issues, ensure the `Fixes #<NUMBER>` lines are filled in so that the related issues will be automatically closed when the PR is merged.
+   "Work in Progress" Pull Requests are welcome, and should have titles that begin with "WIP:".
+   These are best used for work that you expect may take several iterations to complete, to mark the start of work on a fix/feature and avoid duplication of effort, or to mark work that you want help with.

 3. The PR will be reviewed by SuperNEMO users and developers as appropriate for the issue addressed.
    The core requirements for acceptance of a PR are: